EdPs97/powerapps-in-mining/README.md

-# Smart Worker – Power Apps Suite for Operational Data Capture
+# Power Apps in Mining - Smart Worker

 Smart Worker is a suite of low-code applications developed using Microsoft Power Apps within the Microsoft 365 ecosystem.
 The solution began as an initiative to digitize critical operational data—traditionally captured manually or through spreadsheets—and evolved into a scalable platform designed to strengthen data traceability, reduce human error, and accelerate decision-making in mining operations.